 The School offers a wide range of short, specifically tailored professional development courses designed to meet the needs of industry and has an active research and development service through its close ties to the DIT Food Product Development Centre.
 The School of Culinary Arts and Food Technology is a member of the World Association of Chefs Society (WACS) and recognised as one of the world leaders in culinary higher education.

 The School is closely involved with the latest developments in its core disciplines and maintains strong links with academia, industry, national and international bodies and with alumni thus ensuring that graduates are much sought after and have the skills and knowledge necessary to compete at the highest level.
 Research interests include, food allergies & anxieties, organic foods, nutrition & wellbeing, value added food products, enterprise & technology, food safety, quality enhancement and the culinary performing arts, new food innovation, food management systems, gastronomy & culture.Location: DIT, Cathal Brugha Street

 Head of School: Dr Frank Cullen

-School Secretaries: Ms. Jackie Rigney and Ms. Fiona Lee
+School Secretaries: Ms. Michelle Gahan and Ms. Geraldine Kelly

 School Safety Statement: Click here